mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Premise
 A premise is a statement that an argument claims will induce or justify a conclusion.
 A premise is an assumption that something is true.

+## Prenex normal form
+A formula of the predicate calculus is in prenex normal form if it is written as a string of quantifiers and bound variables, called the prefix, followed by a quantifier-free part, called the matrix.

 ## Primitive notion
 In mathematics, a primitive notion is an undefined concept, not defined in terms of previously defined concepts, to be taken for granted.
 It lacks a proof, and in that regard it's analogous to an axiom of a formal system (axioms don't require proof).
 Sometimes the primitive notions cannot be avoided because we need to start somewhere lest regress into downward spiral of definitions, forever defining concept in terms of previously defined concept, which also need definition in terms of previous ones, and so on, ad nauseum.
 Sometimes a concept just doesn't have a formal definition (e.g. "set").

+## Primitive symbol
+Primitive symbols comprise the alphabet of a formal language.
+The "primitive" qualifier is sometimes used in order to distinguish them from other symbols, which are either syntactical abbreviations or symbols defined in terms of the primitive ones.

 ## Proof by exhaustion
 Proof by exhaustion (aka proof by cases, proof by case analysis, complete induction, brute force method) is a method of mathematical proof in which the statement to be proved is split into a finite number of cases or sets of equivalent cases and each type of case is checked to see if the proposition in question holds.
 This is a method of direct proof.